-Housing is available to IBS single students at the Haste Street Dormitory with preference given to full-time, degree program students.
+Housing is available to single IBS single students at the Haste Street Dormitory with preference given to full-time, degree program students.
 Housing application is to be made during admissions application procedure.
 The Dormitory has a limited number of rooms available, so not every IBS student can be accommodated.
 The IBS undertakes no responsibility for finding housing for students, and does not assist in the location of housing.
 The Berkeley area has many student housing facilities, with rents usually starting at a minimum of \$750/month and up.
-However, vacancies are scarce and students are advised to start early in their search for housing.
+Students are advised to start early in their search for housing.

 III.B.
-IBS Dormitory
+IBS DORMITORY